- My VitaCup Review : The Next Evolution of Coffee, or Junk Science? - June 13, 2022

-The Keurig K10 Mini Plus Brewing System is the perfect choice for those who live in small spaces like compact apartments or dorm rooms, and it’s a great fit for those who might want a coffeemaker on their nightstands.
+The Keurig K10 Mini Plus Brewing System is the perfect coffee machine for those who live in small spaces like compact apartments or dorm rooms, and it’s a great fit for those who might want a coffeemaker on their nightstands.

 While they are small in stature, don’t let their small size fool you.
 It easily competes with larger models when it comes to ease of use and convenience.